apiaryio/api-blueprint/Tutorial.md

     + Parameters
         + since (optional, string) ...
 Timestamp in ISO 8601 format: YYYY-MM-DDTHH:MM:SSZ Only Gists updated at or after this time are returned.

-Often a resource query parameters are specific to just one of the resource actions.
-In this case you can discuss it in the relevant action only using the same syntax as with [URI Parameters][].
+Often a resource query parameter is specific to just one of the resource actions.
+In this case you can discuss it in the relevant action only.
+No matter where you discuss a query parameter it follows exactly the same syntax as with [URI Parameters][].

-## Reach to the Stars
+## Subsequent Resource
-The last missing piece in the expected functionality is to add the Star Resource and actions to retrieve and manipulate its starred state.
+The last missing piece in the expected functionality is the Star Resource and its actions.
+Utilizing everything we have learned so far the Star Resource and its actions are defined as follows:

     ## Star [/gists/{id}/star]
     Star resource represents a Gist starred status.